MonikaJov/Informaciska_bezbednost_project/README.md

-# Informaciska_bezbednost_proekt
+# Information_security_project

-This project is a Django web application that includes features for user registration, login, and a basic home page.
+This project is a Django web application that includes features for user registration, login, and pages for viewing, creating, editing blogs.
+Main goal for this project is creating a web app that incorporates procedures and methods for security that can effectively protect sensitive information and provide a trustworthy environment for users.
 As a database to store user profiles, I’m using Django database.

 The models.py file defines the data models used by the Django ORM (Object-Relational Mapping).
 These models represent the structure of the database tables and the relationships between them.